310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 <th>(I’ve got no clue why, but I do know Ibara has some hostility with him, so… I dunno what to expect once he finds out…)</th>

 <th>(Oh well.
-I can’t be assed to think about it right now, and them’s the rules, so nothing I can do about it anyway…)</th>
+I can’t be assed to think ‘bout it right now, and them’s the rules, so nothing I can do ‘bout it anyway…)</th>

 We were a pair for the PV, and a pair again here, huh\~ I’m glad to work with you, Morisawa-senpai\~♪
 {% endbubble %}